 Concrete tiles were meant to be a lower-cost alternative to clay.
 But while the cost is lower, so is its lifespan.
 Like clay, you can find them in a variety of styles and colors — except the cost is 20% to 40% lower.
 With regard to its resistance to the elements, concrete is comparable to clay.
 And while it doesn’t last as long, you can expect it to last 40-70 years (depending on the product and how well it’s maintained).
 However, clay can absorb more moisture than clay.
 So, it requires more maintenance.

-If you want to work with one of the best roofers in Corpus Christi, get in touch with Bayfront Roofing today!
+If you want to work with one of the best roofers in Corpus Christi, get in touch with Bayfront Roofing and Construction today!